 Selecting an agent, executor or trustee is one of the most important estate planning decisions you will make.
 While naming a family member may be the initial choice, these individuals typically will not have the expertise to fulfill all of their fiduciary obligations without hiring legal, investment, and tax advisors.
 Potential conflicts can also arise between an individual serving as fiduciary and other family members.

 Serious consideration should be given to designating an independent trustee, either alone or as a co-trustee with a family member or trusted advisor, with sufficient provisions in the trust document to remove and replace the trustee without court intervention.

-With our combined trust experience from both the planning and trust administration perspective, SageTrust™ Law Group is uniquely positioned to advice fiduciaries as “agent” for executor or trustee, and to serve in a professional fiduciary capacity (e.g., as Trustee or Co-Trustee) for select clients.
+With our combined trust experience from both the planning and trust administration perspective, SageTrust™ Law Group is uniquely positioned to advice fiduciaries as “agent” for executor or trustee for probate and estate and trust administration matters, and to serve in a professional fiduciary capacity (e.g., as Trustee or Co-Trustee) for select clients.

 Click here to download a summary of our Fiduciary Services.